Allied Artists Music Group: Distribution

 Allied Artists Pictures was among the first motion picture studios to self-distribute films for both itself and small independent film makers.
 In 1971, with the formation of Allied Artists Records, the company utilized Warner Bros.
 Records for domestic distribution of motion picture soundtracks.
 By the millennium, Allied Artists Records had developed its own robust global distribution network.
 As the distribution of motion pictures through major studios became cost prohibitive, Allied Artists Pictures began rediscovering its independent distribution roots.
 Simultaneous to restructuring the company's music holdings under Allied Artists Music Group, the motion picture holdings were restructured under Allied Artists Film Group.
 Both the music and film groups had their own forms of distribution, much of which overlapped.
 AAI, parent to both the film and music groups elected to merge both distribution arms into "Allied Artists Music & Video Distribution" (AAMVD).
-Today, all music and home video offerings are distributed by way of the AAMVD global distribution network.
+Today, all music and home video offerings are being distributed by way of the AAMVD global distribution network.